mattscy/Elemento/README.md

 Returns the `Player` that the current execution context belongs to.
 Returns `nil` if the script is running in a faction context or if the player is not currently in the game.

 ---
+`elemento:GetPrivateFolder(): Folder`

+Returns a folder that only the current `runAs` context (i.e. the player or faction running the script) can parent instances to.

+---
 `elemento:CreateFaction(factionName: string)`

 Creates a faction with the given name.
 You can only own one faction at a time.